 Sadly, the UK has witnessed a steep decline of its seagrass meadows and, given their benefits, it is incredibly important to protect and restore these ecosystems from both climate change and loss of biodiversity.
 There are now a number of exciting research initiatives looking at how we restore seagrass habitats and steps are being taken to get people involved in the restoration and to share experince and best practice between projects.

 What can I do to protect seagrass habitats?

 Thank you for caring about our beautiful seagrass meadows!
 We are just getting started, however, do keep an eye out for our upcoming seagrass related events which will be advertised on our What's On page.

 Fancy getting your hands dirty?
 You might want to consider volunteering with us.
-This may involve giving us a hand with monitoring surveys (become a Seagrass Spotter), seed collection, preparation of seed planting bags and planting efforts during our summer field season.
+This may involve giving us a hand with monitoring surveys (become a Seagrass Spotter), seed collection, seed processing and planting efforts during our summer field season.
 Watch out for future announcements!